Hidden Veg Pasta Sauce

 Brown sugar – This is optional, but just a small amount brings out the flavour of the tomatoes and other vegetables.

-Salt and pepper – Leave out the salt if serving to family under 12 months of age.
+Salt (optional) and pepper – Leave out the salt if serving to family under 12 months of age.

 Hidden Veg Pasta Sauce labelled ingredients on a chopping board.

-How to make Hidden Veg Pasta Sauce
+How to make Hidden Veggie Pasta Sauce

-Firstly, finely chop the garlic, onion, celery and carrot.
-Sauté them in a large saucepan over medium-high heat.
-Add the remaining ingredients (except the oregano).
-Simmer for 15 minutes or until the vegetables are soft – you may need to adjust the cooking time, depending on how large your vegetable pieces are.
-Add the oregano, and transfer to a food processor or blender.
-Blend until smooth.
+Step 2: Add the remaining ingredients (except the oregano).
+Bring to the boil and then simmer for 25 minutes or until the vegetables are soft.
+You may need to adjust the cooking time, depending on how large your vegetable pieces are.

 Thermomixer?
 This is an easy veggie pasta sauce to make in your machine.
 Start by chopping the garlic, onion, carrot and celery.
-Sauté these, and then add the other vegetables.
-Chop again, and add the remaining ingredients (except the oregano).
-Cook for 15 minutes, add the herbs and then blend.
+Sauté these and then add the other vegetables.
+Chop again and add the remaining ingredients (except the oregano).
+Cook for 15 minutes, add the herbs and then blend

 Hidden Veg Pasta Sauce for babies and toddlers

-I like to portion it out when freezing, for future pasta meals as well as pizza sauce.
+Alternatively, freeze for up to 3 months.
+I like to portion it out when freezing, for pasta meals as well as pizza sauce.
 You can use ice cube trays for freezing little portions, so it’s easy to defrost what you need.

 Jarred Hidden Veggie Pasta Sauce ready to be served over pasta, used as pizza sauce or as a tomato sauce substitute.